ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.notification-manager/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 1.1.1 (2024-03-16)
+* (foxriver76) added possibility to suppress messages
+* (foxriver76) fixed issue that bottom of settings page is shown behind toolbar
+* (foxriver76) fixed issue that all notifications are cleared instead of only the handled one

 ### 1.0.0 (2023-12-08)
 * (foxriver76) added possibility to send custom messages
 * (foxriver76) added UI indicators for each category